 We feed our cats over one year a diet of wet food on a night and dry on a morning.
 We do feed our kittens and mothers Royal Canin ‘Mother & Baby’ dry food at all times and wet feeds regularly throughout the day.
-Please be aware that some dry food have very little nutritional value and is manufactured out of constituents unsuitable to feed to a person.
-We advocate Arden Grange as a good brand.
-This is available from Zooplus and other suppliers.
-However please read the article below before feeding your cat dry food.
+Please be aware that some dry food has very little nutritional value and is manufactured out of constituents unsuitable to feed to a person.
+Once again chop and change.
+Avoid dry food that contains corn and abundant grain if you can.